doums/dmap.nvim/README.md

     warn = 'dmapWarn',
     error = 'dmapError',
   },
-  -- highlight group used for the diagnostic map window -- by default link to `NormalFloat` win_hl = 'dmapWin',
+  -- highlight group used for the diagnostic window
+  -- by default link to `NormalFloat` win_hl = 'dmapWin',
   -- text used for diagnostic marks